Hopkinsville, Kentucky: Economy

 Hopkinsville-Christian County is home to a wide range of businesses and industries, including Fortune 500 companies.
 Over 50 companies make up the local industrial community.
 Local industries provide a range of services and manufactured products.

 There are nine Japanese companies (wholly owned or joint ventures) in Hopkinsville, as well as one German, Spanish, Canadian and Italian.

 The Western State Hospital, established in 1854 as the Western Lunatic Asylum, is an inpatient center for the treatment of mental illness.
 It is on the National Register of Historic Places.
 The inpatient population as of 2004 was 220, from 34 counties in western Kentucky.
 Its three facilities employed 650 workers in 2004.

 Hopkinsville was the headquarters and primary manufacturing facility for Ebonite International, one of the oldest and largest bowling ball manufacturers.
 Ebonite had a broad market share as they own several well-known brand names including Hammer, Dyno-Thane, Columbia 300, Track, and Robby's.
 The Hopkinsville plants produced 60 percent of the world's bowling balls before their closing in November 2019 when they were purchased by Brunswick Bowling Products.

-Synthetic graphite production
+In August 2022, Ascend Elements Inc., a producer of advanced, sustainable battery materials made new from recycled lithium-ion batteries, (pCAM and lithium carbonate, a critical mineral), announced an investment that will scale up to $1 billion, in a 450,000-square-foot facility, and create 400 jobs.
+Schedule to be operational in late 2026.
+In August 2026, it was reported that Ascend filed for Chapter 11 bankruptcy protection earlier this year, and the plant was purchased at auction by Turner-Kokosing Industrial Joint Venture, the construction team building the plant.
+According to Turner-Kokosing, construction is about 65% complete, and the new owner says the facility will be completed.
+Turner-Kokosing is in the process of selling the facility to a potential manufacturer.

+In December 2025, Toyota Boshoku America, a member of the Toyota Group of companies, opened its new $225 million, 354,340-square-foot, smart plant facility, located on 48 acres, producing interior systems for several major automakers.

+Advanced Graphite Solutions

 In September 2025, ExxonMobil announced that it is acquiring key assets, and technology of Superior Graphite, including a production facility in Hopkinsville, for an undisclosed price.
 The facility in southern Kentucky, will see investment that allows it to scale up, and create ultra-pure synthetic graphite production at commercial levels by 2029.
 ExxonMobil said acquiring Superior Graphite "… marks a major milestone in our strategy to build a robust, synthetic graphite supply chain — right here in the U.S."

+ExxonMobil Advanced Graphite Solutions, is the new name as it appears on signage at the facility for the operations, and assets acquired from Superior Graphite.